Credit Score for Apartments: Complete Guide to Rental Checks

 • Give uni enrolment proof

-• Get parental guarantor if you can
+• Get a parent as backer if you can

 • Show part-time income